muhammedillyasc/SUPERAPP/README.md

 - update it regularly with best functions and practices as possible
 - add react native permission
 - add as much as utils possible
+- add native module
+- create an ideal structure that can be followed to create an app